TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.ClientAccess">Service `ClientAccess`</a>

-The ClientAcces service, exposed by the Identity Server, is used to manage collaborators of OAuth clients.
+The ClientAccess service, exposed by the Identity Server, is used to manage collaborators of OAuth clients.

 | Method Name | Request Type | Response Type | Description |